RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 Do not tell the member what number to call, because different places have different numbers, and you cannot know the member's current location with absolute certainty.
 The international emergency number is 112, in theory, but there are many places where it doesn't work on all phones.

+Remember that an emergency is a temporary crisis, and after the crisis is over the member will still need emotional support.
+Offer to chat again when the emergency is over, if at all possible.

 ### Actively suicidal members

 When a member is taking action intended to result in suicide, but there is no actual emergency yet, strongly encourage the member to call a local suicide hotline.
 Then end the chat.
 7 Cups does not permit listeners to continue chatting to members who are actively suicidal.